 If one of our guests becomes unwell whilst at Maccabee’s Pet Hotel we will access the services of The Temple End Veterinary Practice who provide veterinary services 24 hours a day, The cost of veterinary fees incurred during or subsequent to your dog’s stay will be the responsibility of the owner.

 At Maccabee’s Pet Hotel your dog will, unless otherwise instructed, be exercised and socialised with other dogs.
 By accepting our socialisation terms, you accept that your dog will be mixed, socialised and exercised with other dogs and there is a small possibility that your dog may sustain an injury whilst at play with other dogs and that if your dog is hurt during their stay related veterinary fees will be your responsibility.

-As the cost of veterinary treatment for pre-existing conditions are not covered.
+As the cost of veterinary treatment is not covered.
 It is important that you let us know on arrival of any existing medical conditions affecting your dog.

 All attempts are made to give your dog the very best care and attention, however we cannot be held responsible for any loss outside of our control.
 If, in the sad event of the loss of a pet and we are unable to contact either you or your emergency contact, we would seek advice from our veterinary surgeon to make the necessary arrangements.

 5. Opening hours

 Kennel Cough is a common and highly contagious respiratory disease.
 Even in a scrupulously clean environment like Maccabee’s, this illness can strike.
 Unfortunately it is impossible to entirely safeguard against Kennel Cough.
 The virus can incubate for up to two weeks, meaning that dogs that appear perfectly healthy during their stay may be, in fact, carrying one of the viruses that cause a problem.
 We understand that the vaccination cannot protect your dog from all of the illnesses that contribute to Kennel Cough, but we require all dogs to be vaccinated to minimise the risk.
 Unfortunately, due to the arbitrary nature of the illness, we cannot accept responsibility or liability for any cost you may incur.